-Authors: Gabe Chan, Former Research Fellow, Energy Technology Innovation Policy research group, 2012–2015, Robert N. Stavins, Albert Pratt Professor of Business and Government; Member of the Board; Director, Harvard Project on Climate Agreements, Robert C. Stowe, Executive Director, Harvard Environmental Economics Program; Manager, Harvard Project on Climate Agreements, Richard Sweeney
+Authors: Gabe Chan, Former Research Fellow, Energy Technology Innovation Policy research group, 2012–2015, Robert N. Stavins, Albert Pratt Professor of Business and Government; Member of the Board; Director, Harvard Project on Climate Agreements, Robert C. Stowe, Former Associate Director, Science, Technology, and Public Policy Program, Richard Sweeney

 Belfer Center Programs or Projects: Harvard Project on Climate Agreements

 The introduction of the U.S. SO2 allowance-trading program to address the threat of acid rain as part of the Clean Air Act Amendments of 1990 is a landmark event in the history of environmental regulation.
 The program was a great success by almost all measures.
 This paper, which draws upon a research workshop and a policy roundtable held at Harvard in May 2011, investigates critically the design, enactment, implementation, performance, and implications of this path-breaking application of economic thinking to environmental regulation.
 Ironically, cap and trade seems especially well suited to addressing the problem of climate change, in that emitted greenhouse gases are evenly distributed throughout the world's atmosphere.
 Recent hostility toward cap and trade in debates about U.S. climate legislation may reflect the broader political environment of the climate debate more than the substantive merits of market-based regulation.

 This report was referenced in the February 13, 2012, Forbes article, "Cap and Trade Curbed Acid Rain: 7 Reasons Why It Can Do The Same For Climate Change" by Justin Gerdes.